apache/echarts-doc/en/option/series/gauge.md

 The border width of detail.

+### borderColor(Color) = '#ccc'

+The border color of detail.

+### offsetCenter(Array) = [0, '40%']

+The offset position relative to the center of gauge chart.
+The first item of array is the horizontal offset; the second item of array is the vertical offset.
+It could be absolute value and also the percentage relative to the radius of gauge chart.

 ### formatter(Function|string)

 Formatter is used to format detail, which supports string template and callback function.